Fish-MIP/FishMIP2.0_OSP/README.md

     reconstructed and observed GDP and population.

-- A 1958-2022 **Realistic-baseline** simulation with the reanalysis-driven 'realistic' climate forcing and fishing with 1958-2022 OSP drivers based on observed GDP and population.
+- A 1958-2022 **Realistic-baseline** simulation with the reanalysis-driven ‘realistic’ climate forcing and fishing with 1958-2022 OSP drivers based on observed GDP and population.
 This simulation branches off from the Historical-after 1957.